 If I could pinpoint one area where the success of Kazuya’s policies are driven more by the author’s wishful thinking than reality, it would be in how receptive the people of the kingdom are towards Kazuya’s innovations.
 For example, in volume 1, Kazuya introduces new ingredients that were never regarded as palatable by the populace before.
 All of his food ideas, especially the noodles made out of slimes, are eagerly adopted overnight.

 This is far from the only case where the characters living in a medieval society immediately overturn their lifelong ways of thinking.
 Realist Hero seems to take the general stance that if people are just given the knowledge and tools to succeed, then they will use it.
 But in reality, this doesn’t happen nearly as often as we would like (see: why people in Malaria-stricken countries don’t use the free mosquito nets they’re given).
 In that sense, Kazuya is more of an idealist hero than a “realist hero”.

-In the end, Realist Hero is just a silly light novel about a guy and his harem of cute girls, and I doubt that anyone really thinks that all of Kazuya’s ideas are genius.
-But the premise of an “enlightened” modern person swooping in to save a less “civilised” society from their own collapse is not uncommon in fiction, and it reeks of the “White Man’s Burden” to boot.
+Nevertheless, I have to remind myself that not all of Kazuya’s ideas are genius.
+The premise of an “enlightened” modern person swooping in to save a less “civilised” society from their own collapse is not uncommon in fiction, and it reeks of the “White Man’s Burden” to boot.

 I’m reminded of an occasion in university when a friend of mine told me his belief that monarchy is the ideal political system, but only if the monarch was enlightened and had the best interests of the people in mind.
 That way, they could enforce top-down measures quickly without being obstructed by the trappings of democracy.
 A benign tyrant, if you will.